0ptim/JellyChat/backend/Readme.md

   - Used to embed incoming questions.
   - Used to generate text.
   - Can be obtained here: [platform.openai.com](https://platform.openai.com/)
-- `QDRANT_HOST` - Qdrant host URL of cluster.
-  - Used to find the best matching documents.
-  - Can be obtained here: [cloud.qdrant.io](https://cloud.qdrant.io/)
-  - The URL looks like: https://XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX.eu-central-1-0.aws.cloud.qdrant.io:6333
-- `QDRANT_API_KEY` - Qdrant API key.
-  - Used to find the best matching documents.
-  - Can be obtained here: [cloud.qdrant.io](https://cloud.qdrant./)
 - `SUPABASE_URL` - Supabase API URL.
   - Used to save questions and answers with their rating.
+  - Used to find the best matching documents.
   - Can be obtained here: [app.supabase.io](https://app.supabase.com/)
 - `SUPABASE_KEY` - Supabase anon key.
   - Used to save questions and answers with their rating.
+  - Used to find the best matching documents.
   - Can be obtained here: [app.supabase.io](https://app.supabase.com/)

 ## Basic commands